 Since 1990 we have been helping large companies and startups overcome their challenges on the journey from concept to product end of life.
 Our design process fits into an overall product development process that balances engineering trade-offs to develop a system, or component, to meet the desired needs.

 At Fusion Design, we do industrial design and mechanical engineering and our process always starts with the needs and requirements of the user.
 We believe that a successful project must meet or exceed these needs and requirements.
-We orient our efforts within seven phases of development.
+We orient our efforts within six phases of development.

 Strategy: Always Start With User Needs

 To understand user requirements fully, we do client interviews, brainstorming and competitive research.
 We look at interconnectivity - how do products and features work together?
 How will the device be used?
 We also look at image attributes.
 What should the device look like?
 How should it work?
 What are the paradigms that are in the industry now?
 What are your competitors doing, and where do you fit within that?
 How do you position yourself?

 We do user research, competitive research, market trend research and ergonomic research.
 Sometimes this requires building a mockup and watching how people use it.
 We worry about what's comfortable.
 How much can people lift?
 At seating positions, what's the eye line?
 How much weight can people carry?
 User profiles are a powerful tool for developing and testing ideas and strategies.

 After our research efforts, we might build models that test what the users will want, and then watch them in use.
 Often users' reactions and behavior tell you more about what is needed than their words.
 So our motto is to "watch behavior."